Interval (music): Number

 If one adds any accidentals to the notes that form an interval, by definition the notes do not change their staff positions.
 As a consequence, any interval has the same interval number as the corresponding natural interval, formed by the same notes without accidentals.
 For instance, the intervals B–D♯ (spanning 4 semitones) and B–D♭ (spanning 2 semitones) are thirds, like the corresponding natural interval B–D (3 semitones).

 Notice that interval numbers represent an inclusive count of encompassed staff positions or note names, not the difference between the endpoints.
 In other words, one starts counting the lower pitch as one, not zero.
 For that reason, the interval E–E, a perfect unison, is also called a prime (meaning "1"), even though there is no difference between the endpoints.
 Continuing, the interval E–F♯ is a second, but F♯ is only one staff position, or diatonic-scale degree, above E. Similarly, E–G♯ is a third, but G♯ is only two staff positions above E, and so on.
 As a consequence, joining two intervals always yields an interval number one less than their sum.
-For instance, the intervals B–D and D–F♯ are thirds, but joined together they form a fifth (B–F♯), not a sixth.
+For instance, the intervals B–D and D–F♯ are thirds, but joined they form a fifth (B–F♯), not a sixth.
 Similarly, a stack of three thirds, such as B–D, D–F♯, and F♯–A, is a seventh (B–A), not a ninth.

 This scheme applies to intervals up to an octave (12 semitones).
 For larger intervals, see § Compound intervals below.